genterist/openMRS-Security/3-Analysis/4-ClientBypass-3-LoginRedirect.md

 ### * Description
 #### Name of module : OpenMRS login
 + Page location : http://localhost:8081/openmrs-standalone/login.htm
-+ Attack type : Session hijacking
++ Attack type : unauthorized redirect after login
-+ Attack value : the JSESSIONID value of a user's session This attack will try to swith the sessions between a clerk with limitted privilege and an administrator.
-Action is simple and based on modification of http header value.
++ Attack value : %2Fopenmrs-standalone%2Fappui%2Fheader%2Flogout.action%3FsuccessUrl%3Dopenmrs-standalone
+In this test, we will redirect logged in user to a logout page, aiming for an illusion that user's credential was not correct.
+The exploit is simple yet can cause a massive confusion as well as effective denial of service

 ### * Precondition
 1. A local computer with administrator privilege